Is anything that cheese can’t solve?

-Cheese tends to absorb smoke flavors quickly and easily, taking on an acrid, overpowering taste when it’s over smoked.
+Cheese tends to absorb smoke flavors quickly, taking on an acrid, overpowering taste when it’s overdone.
 The length of the smoke depends on the type of cheese you’re smoking and your taste preference.
-Cheese can burn anywhere from 30 minutes to several hours, with longer sessions developing stronger flavors.
-Also, any moisture on the cheese will cause it to collect a more significant amount of smoke particles.

-It’s recommended that you test out a variety of cheeses with varying smoke times and then determine which you enjoy most.
 Many pro cheese smokers learn to distinguish smoke times based on the finishing color of the rind.
-Keep in mind that softer cheeses generally require a shorter smoke.

-When it comes to smoking cheese, you want to keep your smoke light and ensure there’s a continuous stream throughout the smoke.
+When it comes to smoking cheese, you want to keep your smoke light and ensure that you’re maintaining a continuous stream.
 Be sure to add a small number of wood chips or pellets at regular intervals.

 How to set up your smoker for smoking cheese